 We’re loving the CryoCorrect.

 A month or so ago at our staff lunch, Christy mentioned this new gismo for treating dark spots.
 She showed us a spot that she had made vanish on Tressa’s face (we always try new things on our staff first), and we were immediately sold.
 This is a very handy device from our good friends at SkinCeuticals that uses carbon dioxide to treat darkly pigmented spots locally.
 It’s quick, with minimal discomfort and no downtime.
-We liked it so much that we got Jill one too!
+We liked it so much that we got our nurse injector one too!

 The Muffinator rules.